 Installed size (on reference hardware): 1.15 MB, 98 files

-Dependencies (build time detected): 00-dirtree alsa-lib bash binutils coreutils diffutils doxygen file findutils gawk gcc ghostscript glibc grep libcap libsndfile linux-header make ncurses net-tools patch perl pkgconfig readline sed sysfiles tar tetex util-linux
+Dependencies (build time detected): 00-dirtree alsa-lib binutils coreutils diffutils doxygen file findutils gawk ghostscript grep libcap libsndfile linux-header make ncurses net-tools patch perl pkgconfig readline sed sysfiles tar tetex util-linux

 Installed files (on reference hardware):